hakimbj16/wordle-algo-c/README.md

 ## How to run

 1. Put main.c and words.txt in the same folder
-2. Open the project in Code::Blocks (or any C compiler)
+2. Open the project in CodeBlocks (or any C compiler)
 3. Click Build & Run